-Amanda posed for some famous artists of the time including John Sloan, Robert Henri, and N.C.
+Straw posed for famous artists of the time including John Sloan, Robert Henri, and N.C.
 Wyeth.
 When not modeling for famous artists, she had a tour schedule visiting art schools in Pennsylvania, New York, Ohio and Illinois.
 She graced many magazine covers of the times including The Delineator, The Metropolitan Magazine, The Ladies’ Home Journal, and The Saturday Evening Post.

-The story of how it ended up in Italian Lake is quite a journey
+The story of how it ended up in Italian Lake is quite a journey.

 The journey of the statue begins in 1909.
 That year Milton S. Hershey commissioned Giuseppe Donato, an Italian sculptor who was living in Philadelphia, to create a fountain for the grounds of Hershey’s estate.
-A verbal commitment was struck and Hershey gave Donato two thousand dollars as a down payment on the fountain.
+A verbal commitment was struck and Hershey gave Donato two thousand dollars as a down payment for the fountain.

 Donato settled on Amanda as one of his models and set to work creating his masterpiece.

+When finished, Donato presented the fountain to Hershey who refused to pay for it or even have anything to do with the fountain.
 The exact reason why Hershey refused the fountain is not clear.
 A popular thought at the time was Hershey was shocked at the dancing nudes and was afraid of what his Dutch neighbors would think.
-While this is a possibility the subject of the nudes was never brought up during the trial.
-Another reason, and possibly the true reason, was the price tag of $30,000.
+However, the real reason for Hershey rejecting the fountain was the price tag of $30,000.
 Hershey refused to pay for the work and it sat for two years in a crate at the Hershey Railroad station.

-In 1909, Donato sued Milton Hershey in the Dauphin County Court.
+In 1909, Giuseppe Donato sued Milton Hershey in the Dauphin County Court.
 Donato claimed he was commissioned to create the fountain despite the cost.
 Hershey claimed he wouldn’t pay ten dollars for anything from Donato’s studio.
 The jury sided with Donato, but only awarded him $23,000.

 Even after paying for the fountain, Hershey refused to accept it.The fountain continued to sit at the railroad station until he gave it to Harrisburg.
 Officials promptly placed it in storage while trying to figure out what to do with it.
 At one point it was going to be placed in Riverfront Park, but that never happened.

 While the debate was going on, the fountain sat unassembled in its original packaging.
-A frustrated Donato was so upset that his fountain had yet to be displayed that he supposedly claimed that the The Dance of Eternal Spring could be melted down for bullets, so at least it was being used for something.
+A frustrated Donato was so upset that his fountain had yet to be displayed that he supposedly claimed that the The Dance of Eternal Spring could be melted down for bullets, so at least it would be used for something.
 Despite his brash statement, Donato continued to hope that the city could find a place for it so its beauty could be seen by all.

 The plan was for Donato’s fountain to be returned to storage with the destruction of the Municipal Rose Gardens.
 The fountain found an unlikely ally in Reverend Bell.
 Bell had salvaged some of the rose bushes and planted them behind the Grace United Methodist Church.
-Bell argued before the council that the fountain should not remain in storage but as a part of the city’s heritage it should be displayed.
+Bell argued before the city council that the fountain should not remain in storage but, as a part of the city’s heritage, it should be displayed.
 He suggested Riverfront Park, but settled on Italian Lake.
 Amanda also addressed the council on the future of The Dance of Eternal Spring.
 Even in her mid-90s Amanda was described by reporters as being very sharp and charming.

 I finished paying my respects and carefully made my way out of the old cemetery, pausing at the entrance.
 Though her likeness still exists around the state, she, like the cemetery she rests in, has been forgotten by most.

-Note: Amanda’s likeness can be seen in other places across the state.
+Note: Amanda’s likeness can be seen in other places across Pennsylvania.
 She can be spotted in the murals done by Violet Oakley that adorn the state capitol building.
 These murals are located in the Governor’s Reception Room, the Senate Chamber, and the Supreme Court Room.
 Amanda was also the model for Alexander Stirling Calder’s Sun Dial which stands in Fairmount Park, Philadelphia.